OpenDSA/OpenDSA/RST/en/PL/TypeInference.rst

 the equivalent of a function with multiple arguments in ML, there are two strategies.
 The first is to use :ref:`currying` as we have previously described.
 The second is to use a single argument that is an ML *tuple*.
-Examples of tuples in ML:
+Here are examples of tuples in ML:

 ::